 - Encourages self-care in both residents and staff

 At the end of the project, we evaluated our transformation as a whole.
-Not surprisingly, we achieved some impressive outcomes, such as:
+Not surprisingly, we achieved some impressive outcomes.
+These include:

 - A 36% reduction of unplanned discharges